zhxu33/cyberpunk2088/ProjectDocument.md

 * This system handles both what

-**Enemy and Player Placement System and Other Boss systems WILL BE INTRODUCE in the Sub role - Map Design Part** **Level Progression - How Levels Advance**
+**Enemy and Player Placement System and Other Boss systems WILL BE INTRODUCE in the Sub role - Map Design Part**
-After the player killed the boss.
-We designed a Portal to let the player enter the next level.
->>>>>>> 81ec3e0f309466364ae6f062b1ae5164551ef586

-- Regular Enemies (dogs, samurai, and slimes)
-- Boss Characters(different types of powerful enemies)
-- NPCs(merchants who can interact with the player)
-- Players (merchants who can interact with the player) All these characters are stored in separate collections, making it easy to spawn the right type of character when needed.
-  **Level Generation Works**
-  When a new level begins, the world goes through several important steps:
-  - It cleans up the current level by：
-    - Removing all coins and health pickups from the previous level
-    - Making the screen go dark for a smooth transition
-    - Resetting the boss status
-  - Then it builds the new level by:
-    _ Choosing a random map from its collection
-    _ Placing the player at their starting position
-    _ Spaning enemies throughout the level
-    _ Placing the boss in the specific location in the boss room **Enemy Placement System and Other Boss systems WILL BE INTRODUCE in the Sub role - Map Design Part** **Level Progression - How Levels Advance**
+**Teleport Logic**
 After the player killed the boss.
 We designed a Portal to let the player enter the next level.

 ![alt text](images/jx/portal_enter.png)